secretstartups/handbook/values/index.html.md

 ##### Embracing Iteration
 {:.no_toc}

 In order to embrace iteration, we should have the attitude that we are trying to achieve as much as possible in a small amount of time; it's where we are at the end state of an iteration, that counts.
 The benefit of iteration is to get feedback from the end-user.
 Focus on sharing context on the _end of the first iteration_ rather than a _hypothetical future state_ requiring multiple iterations.
+By embracing iteration we can increase creativity in incremental components.

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/nXfKtnVUhvQ" frameborder="0" allowfullscreen="true"> </iframe>